Dosages and Administration of Injectable Testosterone

 When done correctly, testosterone injections should not hurt.
 And yet many men report discomfort when giving testosterone injections.
 Here are a few ways to give testosterone injections and reduce the potential for pain.
 Where to give testosterone injections is the most important thing to consider when trying to keep testosterone injections as painless as possible.
 Selection of your testosterone injection site is critical to minimizing discomfort.

 Testosterone injections should be given deeply into vascular muscle tissue.
 The deltoids, the vastus lateralis, and gluteal muscles are the most common intramuscular (IM) injection sites.
 Those are your arm, thigh, and buttocks respectively.
 Some of these sites, are more prone to pain then others.
 Generally speaking, the areas with more muscle and less subcutaneous fat, tend to be the least painful injection sites for testosterone.
+The modern needles that are manufactured today are made with extraordinary sharpness and precision that allows them to be relatively painless, as compared to the needles of the past.

 However, wherever you choose to give your testosterone injections, it is best to rotate, or alternate sites every other injection or so to avoid pain, inflammation and other possible complications of your testosterone injections.